 Hi everyone!
 I’m Ashlyn, and I blog over at Belle of the Kitchen.
-I’m so excited to be posting here today on Kenarry, and am sharing one my family’s favorite recipes for homemade spaghetti sauce.
+I’m so excited to be posting here today on Kenarry and am sharing one my family’s favorite recipes for homemade spaghetti sauce.
 Whenever I make this, the house smells amazing and everyone gobbles it up come dinner time.

 This recipe comes from my mother-in-law, and it is one that I have kept and used ever since she first made it for us.
-I love that it is so easy to make, has a delicious rich flavor, and uses real ingredients.
+I love that it is so easy to make, has a deliciously rich flavor, and uses real ingredients.
 It’s better than any jarred sauce you can find at the store, and there is always plenty left over to freeze for another meal or two in the future.

 Try to use good quality tomatoes if you have access to them.
 My favorite brand of tomatoes is Tuttorosso tomatoes, but I haven’t found them anywhere out here in Hawaii where we live.
 When we lived in Kansas, my mother-in-law used to ship them to me in care packages!
 Might have to ask her to do that again. 😉

 Do you have a favorite brand of tomatoes, or do you prefer to use fresh?
 I LOVE fresh tomatoes, but have to admit that I have never grown my own.
 My grandma and my parents have always grown tomatoes though, so maybe someday I can channel all that family-green-thumb energy and plant some.
 We shall see. 🙂

-- 1 ½ pounds ground beef or pork sausage
+- 1 ½ pounds Ground Beef or Pork Sausage

-- 2 cloves garlic, minced
+- 2 cloves Garlic Minced

-- 2 teaspoons brown sugar
+- 2 teaspoons Brown Sugar

-- 1 ½ teaspoons dried oregano
+- 1 ½ teaspoons Dried Oregano

-- 1 teaspoon salt
+- 1 teaspoon Salt

-- ½ teaspoon dried basil
+- ½ teaspoon Dried Basil

-- ½ teaspoon dried thyme
+- ½ teaspoon Dried Thyme

-- 1 bay leaf
+- 1 Bay Leaf

 - In a dutch oven cook meat, onion, green pepper, and garlic till meat is browned and vegetables are tender.
 Drain off fat.